 Project profitability is one of the important factors of project management with a detailed profitability assessment.
 It depends on the determination of the amount of revenue that can be generated from the project and then deducting the costs of implementing the same.
 This provides the gross project profit.

-The profit margin which measures the efficiency of the project is computed by dividing the gross profit by the projected revenue.
-Other elements that are important in determining the profitability of a project are the cost of the project, the return on investment, and ways of earning more profit.
-Project accounting is important in gaining a full appreciation of these parameters.
+The profit margin, which measures the efficiency of the project, is computed by dividing the gross profit by the projected revenue.
+Other important elements in determining project profitability include:

 Project profitability is also an important aspect of project management and project accounting because it looks at the cash inflows and outflows of the project.
 It is common to find a profitability analysis that involves a detailed look at all the direct costs, indirect costs and the gross project profit thus giving an actual picture of the profit margin that is achievable on a project.
 Such a comprehensive assessment can help improve the speed of project work and, consequently, receive greater revenues.